blogscroll/blogscroll/README.md

 Fork the repository, then add a new TOML entry for your site in the [`categories`](https://github.com/blogscroll/blogscroll/tree/main/web/data/categories) folder, in the respective `list.toml` file.

 Basically, you need three data points - the URL, name of the person who the site belongs to, and a link to the favicon.
 The identifier for the site (in square brackets) should be the blog apex domain, with spaces and dashes removed.

+### Can I submit more than one site?

+No. To give everyone a fair level of exposure, I will only accept one URL per individual.
+If you own several sites, pick the one blog that you feel represents you the best or is the most interesting for an audience to discover.
+Keep in mind that it still needs to be a _blog_ - this is not a site to promote other projects.